skippyelvis/ai4sg_mdiabetes/readme.md

 ### `env` file
 - there is some private data associated with the code that cannot be uploaded to git
-- the code is expecting these variables to be defined in a `.env` file
+- the code is expecting these variables to be defined in a `env` file
 - for example, the GCS bucket names because they are public
-- this repository contains an `.env_sample` which exports two variables:
-    - `MDIABETES_GCS_BUCKET_PRIVATE`: name of private bucket to store participant batches
-    - `MDIABETED_GCS_BUCKET_PUBLIC`: name of public bucket to store all other files
 - you need do the following
     - clone the repo
     - download the `env` file from the `mdiabetes-prod-analysis-data` bucket of the `mdiabetes-prod-analysis` Google Cloud project